 CAUTION: Combustion air must not be contaminated by corrosive chemical fumes which can cause non-warrantied damage to the heater.
 (See the Appendix.)

-NOTE: It is recommended that the intake vent be insulated to minimize sweating.
+NOTE: It is recommended that the intake vent be insulated to minimize sweating when inistalled in cold climates.

 Fig. 7: Minimum Clearances from Vent/Air Inlet Terminations - Indoor and Outdoor Installations